jhollinger/grape-activerecord/README.md

 ### 3. Enable ActiveRecord connection management

 This ActiveRecord middleware cleans up your database connections after each request.
-Add it to your config.ru file:
+Add it to your `config.ru` file:

     use ActiveRecord::ConnectionAdapters::ConnectionManagement

 ### 4. Import ActiveRecord tasks into your Rakefile

 This will give you most of the standard `db:` tasks you get in Rails.
-Run `bundle exec rake -T` to get a full list.
+Add it to your `Rakefile`.

     require "bundler/setup"
     require "grape/activerecord/rake"